Murugan-Bounteous/Rust_Hello_World/README.md

 # Rust_Hello_World
-The repository contains the steps to create the "Hello World" application in the README, along with an output image.
+The repository contains the steps to create the "Hello World" application in the README, along with an output image (hello_world.png).

 # Hello World in Rust